Frequently Asked Questions

 Storable swimming or wading pool-those that are constructed on or above ground and are capable of holding water to a maximum of forty-two inches, with non-metallic, molded polymer walls of inflatable fabric, regardless of dimension are exempt from permits.
 This does not exempt the pool from the safety barrier requirements.

-"What type of permit is needed for a new driveway entrance apron? "
+"What type of permit is needed for a new or existing driveway entrance apron?"

-If you intend to install a new entrance onto a hard paved County roadway, a permit is required and shall be installed per the Carroll County Department of Public Works Requirements.
+If you plan to install a new entrance onto a County roadway, a permit is required and shall be installed per the Carroll County Department of Public Works Requirements.
+Plates 8 and 9 are typical for most county roadways outside municipalities.
 A $700.00 bond is required to be posted before the building permit can be issued and will be refunded upon completion of the entrance.

 No, unless construction or repairs involving structural elements is needed to enlarge openings or to repair structural damage.
-Bedroom windows should meet the egress opening requirements and tempered glass should be installed in the proper locations as outlined in the code.
+Bedroom windows are required to meet the emergency egress opening requirements to the maximum extent feasible within the current opening and tempered glass in the proper locations as outlined in the code.

 All plumbing work requires a permit.
 A permit is also required for the replacement of shower and tub diverters, tub or shower units, and for complete kitchen and bathroom remodeling.